-- 1 Think about the animals introduced throughout all of the novels.
+- 1 Think about the animals introduced throughout all three of the novels.
 Use books and online resources to research animals mentioned in the novels.
-For example, mice, peregrine falcons, jaguars, mountain lions, etc. Create a multimedia report that describes the habitat, behaviors, prey, predators, and unique characteristics of the animals.
+For example, mice, peregrine falcons, jaguars, mountain lions, etc. . . .
+Create a multimedia report that describes the habitat, behaviors, prey, predators, and unique characteristics of the animals.
 Share the facts that you learn with a partner or small group in class.
-(Speaking and Listening: Presentation of Knowledge and Ideas: SL.4.4; SL.5.4) - 2 Consider the descriptions of Biltmore Estate throughout the series.
-What important aesthetic features does the author mention?
-In the second novel, there is a final chapter titled "An Invitation to Biltmore."
-The author states, "This story is fictional, but I've done my best to describe the house and other historical details accurately" (p.
+(Speaking and Listening: Presentation of knowledge and Ideas: SL.4.4; SL.5.4) - 2 In the second novel there is a final chapter titled "An Invitation to Biltmore."
+The author states, "The story is fictional, but I've done my best to describe the house and other historical details accurately" (p.
 371).
-Research the history of Biltmore Estate in North Carolina using online sources and related texts.
+Research the history of the Biltmore Estate in North Carolina using online sources and related texts.
 Create a timeline that highlights the process to build the estate.
 Write an essay that includes an introduction, key points, and a conclusion to compare/contrast how the details highlighted in the book are similar to the actual history of the estate.
-(Writing: Research to Build and Present Knowledge: W.4.7; W.5.7; W.6.7) - a Create a graphic depiction or diorama of Biltmore, the dark forest, or an important room/area described in the novel.
-Be prepared to explain how the depiction relates to the actual Biltmore Estate. - b In the fourth novel, we learn a lot about the statues that decorate Biltmore.
-Using online and text resources, examine the significance of the statues mentioned.
-Why might they be included in a fancy estate?
-What does each statue represent?
-If you were building a large estate, which statues would you include?
-Why?
+(Writing: Research to Build and Present Knowledge: W.4.7, W.5.7, W.6.7) - a Create a graphic depiction or diorama of Biltmore, the dark forest, or an important room/area described in the novel.
+Be prepared to explain how the depiction relates to the actual Biltmore Estate.

-- Generate a list of dresses that Serafina receives throughout the series.
+- 3 Generate a list of dresses that Serafina receives throughout the series.
 Select the dress that is your favorite to discuss further and illustrate.
 In a written summary, describe the dress, the significance, and Serafina's response to receiving the dress.
 Also, create an artistic representation of the dress using paint, sketch materials, or graphic design programs.
-(Reading Literature: Key Ideas and Details: RL.4.2; RL.5.2, RL.6.2) - a If time permits, design a dress that for Serafina that is connected to a theme or lesson in one of the novels. - In many different cultures, the folklore and mythology passed down throughout generations discuss people who can shapeshift.
+(Reading Literature: Key Ideas and Details: RL.4.2; RL.5.2, RL.6.2) - a If time permits, design a dress that for Serafina that is connected to a theme or lesson in one of the novels. - 24 In many different cultures, the folklore and mythology passed down throughout generations discuss people who can shapeshift.
 Research a folktale or myth about shapeshifters using available online tools and text sources.
 Write a detailed essay about the origin, meaning, and abilities of a shapeshifter.
 Your essay should include an introduction, details to support your opinion, and a clear conclusion statement.
 (Writing: Text Types and Purposes: W.4.2, W.5.2, W.6.2) - 5 Create an adventure story about a person who has the ability to shapeshift.
 Your story should highlight the character experience, series of related events, dialogue, transition words, and a clear conclusion to the events.
 (Writing: Text Types and Purposes: W.4.3, W.5.3, W.6.3)